-This track (NRMP #1259320C1) was previously called the Primary Care Track but has been renamed to more accurately reflect its mission.
-It provides general pediatric training with an emphasis on experiences in the primary care of underserved children and their parents in an urban setting.
-This track allows residents to focus on their interests in general academic pediatrics, public health policy, advocacy, community pediatrics, and global health.
-Development of leaders in these areas is a goal of this track.
+This track (NRMP #1259320C1) is distinguished by a shared mission and focus on developing leaders in pediatrics who will dedicate their careers to advocacy and health equity.
+It allows residents to focus on the domains of public health, policy, legislative and media advocacy, community-based research, health services research, quality improvement, and global health, while obtaining exceptional clinical training to prepare for a career in areas ranging from primary care to subspecialty pediatrics.
 Beginning in the PL2 year, Urban Health and Advocacy Track (UHAT) residents select an additional half-day experience to augment their training.
 Residents have the option of choosing between a second continuity clinic and a project in urban health, advocacy, international health or public policy.
 Those selecting a project are coupled with a faculty mentor throughout the PL2 and PL3 years.
 The UHAT curriculum is enhanced by monthly educational sessions on child health and advocacy, as well as by regularly scheduled evening seminars on health policy.
-Over the past two years these sessions have been augmented by the development of UHAT specific mentoring groups, which, under the direction of faculty leaders, provide an introduction in careers in global health, health services and health policy.
+Over the past two years these sessions have been augmented by the development of UHAT specific mentoring groups, which, under the direction of faculty leaders, provide an introduction to careers in global health, health services and health policy.

 Many UHAT graduates have careers in academic medicine with a focus on health care issues of the urban poor, serving as researchers, advocates, community leaders and clinicians.
-They often practice in urban settings, and many pursue academic general pediatric fellowships, advocacy fellowships, masters programs in public health and health services research fellowships.
+They often practice in urban settings, and pursue subspecialty fellowships, academic general pediatric fellowships, advocacy fellowships, masters programs in public health, and health services research fellowships.

 UHAT residents spend 35 percent of their time at Boston Medical Center and 65 percent at Children’s Hospital.
 Inpatient general pediatrics rotations are spent primarily at Boston Medical Center in the PL-2 and PL-3 years.